-If plaintiff chooses to file an amended complaint, it must be submitted upon court-approved forms.
-In order to add claims or significant factual allegations, or to change defendants, plaintiff must submit a complete amended complaint.
-See Fed.
-R. Civ.
-P. 15.
+The amended complaint must be submitted upon court-approved forms.
 An amended complaint is not an addendum or supplement to the original complaint but completely supersedes it.
 Therefore, any claims or allegations not presented in the amended complaint are no longer before the court.
 Plaintiff may not simply refer to an earlier pleading; instead, the complaint must contain all allegations and claims that plaintiff intends to present in the action, including those to be retained from the original complaint.
 Plaintiff must include the case number of this action on the first page of the amended complaint.

 Plaintiff must name every defendant in the caption of the amended complaint.
 See Fed.
 R. Civ.
 P. 10(a).
-He must reefer to each defendant in the body of the complaint and must allege specific facts that the describe the allegedly unconstitutional acts or omissions by each defendant, including dates, locations, and circumstances.
+Plaintiff must refer to each defendant in the body of the complaint and, as explained, must allege specific facts that the describe the allegedly unconstitutional acts or omissions by each defendant, including dates, locations, and circumstances.